StackVista/stackstate-docs/use/events/manage-event-handlers.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Manage event handlers

 ## Overview

-Event handlers attached to a StackState view listen to events that are generated in relation to components in the view.
+Event handlers attached to a Rancher Observability view listen to events that are generated in relation to components in the view.
 Event notifications can then be sent or actions can be triggered in response to health state change events or problem events.

 ## Configured event handlers

-All event handlers configured for the view are listed in the StackState UI right panel **View summary** tab under **Event handlers**.
+All event handlers configured for the view are listed in the Rancher Observability UI right panel **View summary** tab under **Event handlers**.
 You can add, edit and remove event handlers from here.
 Expand an event handler to see its configured settings.

 The badge on the right next to the **Event handlers** section heading shows the number of event handlers configured for the view.